Career Information Isn’t Enough

-Personal factors (interests, abilities, potentials, values, etc), the ever changing world of work, education and training, credible decision-making models: all these and more need to be taken into account.
+You need to be taken into account personal factors (eg interests, abilities, potential, values, etc), the ever changing world of work, education and training, credible decision-making models: all these and more.
 Just jumping into something you stumbled across is not likely to be optimal.

 Strange, but some people think all you need is information.
 Especially for young people who are experiencing career planning uncertainty, more information typically means more confusion.